kartonfarkas/api_docs/source/suite/customers/patch_admin.rst

 .. warning::

-   The administrator API is available only from specific IP addresses.
-For more information, please contact Emarsys Support.
+   Accessing the administrator endpoints might be limited.
+If you need access, please contact Emarsys Support.

 Modifies specific properties of an admin.